 Threat/ Hazard Group Threat/Hazard Type Injury/Illness Estimates Source Information Human Pandemic Outbreak Low 62 Million Illness estimates provided by CDC assuming a 25% Best 77 Million gross clinical attack rate, using the case fatality rate High 110 Million associated with the 1968-1969 Hong Kong flu pandemic.
 Hurricane Low 0 Estimates correspond to the low, average, and high Best 650 injuries from hurricanes causing greater than \$100 High 30,000 M in damages from the U.S. historic events between 1970-2010.
-12 Space Weather Low N/A Credible published estimates for the Best N/A injuries/illnesses due to a space weather event High N/A were not found.
-Tsunami Low 1 Estimates were informed by FEMA HAZUS Best 300 modeling of a tsunami wave of height 15 meters hitting the Oregon coast.
-It was assumed that 1% High 1,000 of the exposed population may be killed or injured, with 50% counted as killed and 50% counted as injured by the event. $^{13}$ Volcanic Eruption Low 2,000 Estimates were informed by the population in the Best 17,000 State of Washington Census tracts immediately High 150,000 surrounding Mount Rainier, as well as those susceptible to a potential 60-mile radius ash cloud from Mount Rainier.
+Space Weather Low N/A Credible published estimates for the Best N/A injuries/illnesses due to a space weather event High N/A were not found.
+Tsunami Low 1 Estimates were informed by FEMA HAZUS Best 300 modeling of a tsunami wave of height 15 meters High 1,000 nitting the Oregon coast.
+It was assumed that 1% with 50% counted as killed and 50% counted as injured by the event.
+Volcanic Eruption Low 2,000 Estimates were informed by the population in the Best 17,000 State of Washington Census tracts immediately High 150,000 surrounding Mount Rainier, as well as those from Mount Rainier.
 Wildfire Low 0 Estimates correspond to the low, average, and high Best 63 injuries from wildfires causing greater than \$100 M High 190 in damages from the U.S. historic events between 1990-2009.
-15